G33kLabs/html5.uuid.js/README.md

 DESCRIPTION
 -----------

-Provides a Universal Unique Device Identifier (UUID) alternative for HTML5/iOS webApps.
+Provides a Universally Unique IDentifier (UUID) alternative for HTML5/iOS webApps.

 If iOS libs are used, uuid will be stored and will be the same on each iCloud devices.
 If only HTML5, a random uuid will be generated and stored in local storage.